ljyljy/Project-1/README.md

 (For all revenue changed to profit)

 (debug the warning only left one)

 (add enough comment for all the code)

 (use 2 function to simplifiy the code)

 (Not the same order of jupyter notebook file.
 Here is a logical order)

 1. correlation between each factors for heatmap

 Conclusion: runtime and rating of the movie have no relationship with revenue

 1. Time series analysis compared by revenue, voting rating and number of movie

 a.
 Analysis most successful season in the year (Month)

 Conclusion: In decade average of revenue is not increased with time going but total number is

 b.
-Analysis releasing time periods, adjusted for inflation (70s, 80s, 90s) (not necessary to present)
+Analysis releasing time periods, adjusted for inflation (70s, 80s, 90s) (not necessary for presentation)

 Conclusion: Summer and winter win

 2. Directors and actors

 Conclusion: help the companies to choose the director and actors based on genres

 a.
 Most appearances